xapi-project/xapi-project.github.io/features/futures/gpu-support-evolution.md

 dictionary, under the key `vgpu_config`. xapi will use this value directly rather than copying it to VM.platform.

-To support other vGPU implementations, we will add another database field:
+To support other vGPU implementations, we will add another internal-only database field:

 - `VGPU_type.implementation enum(Passthrough|Nvidia|GVT_g)`